Afghan clothing: Culture and society

 Clothes are usually stitched by hand.
 Girls start learning embroidery from an early age and skills are normally passed down from mothers to daughters.
 Each dress created by a woman can be seen as a unique piece of art.

-Certain attire have special significance, for example in some Pashtun or Baloch cultures in southern Afghanistan, a boy marks his start of adulthood by being allowed to wear a turban.
+Certain attire has special significance.
+In some Pashtun and Baloch cultures in southern Afghanistan, a boy becomes a man when he is allowed to wear a turban.

 Politics

 The clothing of Afghanistan gained wide attention in the Western world following the U.S. invasion and fall of the Taliban regime, under which ultraconservative dress like the burqa was made compulsory.
 Especially, Hamid Karzai gained popularity for his creative style blending various attire of Afghanistan.
 In September 2021, Afghan women launched an online campaign protesting against the Taliban's strict dress code after the militants took power.

-Also notably, a photo taken in Kabul in 1972 showing local women in miniskirts was reportedly shown to then-President Donald Trump of the United States by H. R. McMaster, which persuaded Trump to keep American toops in Afghanistan.
+Also notably, a photo taken in Kabul in 1972 showing local women in miniskirts was reportedly shown to then-President Donald Trump of the United States by H. R. McMaster, which persuaded Trump to keep American troops in Afghanistan.

 Western and hippie appeal

 Sheepskin Afghan coats became popular in the Western world during the late 1960s; John Lennon famously wore one during the launch of his band's Sgt.
 Pepper's Lonely Hearts Club Band album in London.
-The Afghan coat became a popular dress in the hippie subculture Afghanistan itself was on the hippie trail and such coats were often bought by foreigners in Kabul's Chicken Street.
+The Afghan coat became a popular dress in the hippie subculture.
+Afghanistan itself was on the hippie trail and such coats were often bought by foreigners in Kabul's Chicken Street.